privacypass/challenge-bypass-extension/docs/CONFIG.md

 ## config.js

 Holds the various configurations as JavaScript JSON structs for the providers that Privacy Pass interacts with.
-Currently, only the Cloudflare config is active.
-There is an example config, there is also an in progress config for the CAPTCHA provider FunCAPTCHA.
+Currently, only the Cloudflare and hCaptcha configs are active.
+There is an example config.
 In the following we will highlight how each config field is used.

 ### config["id"]

 A unique identifier highlighting which config is used.
-Currently cfConfig.id = 1, all other configs must be added with unique "id" values.
+Currently cfConfig.id = 1 and hcConfig.id = 2, all other configs must be added with unique "id" values.

 ### config["sign"]